mox17/visual-reqm2-electron/README.md

 For example match requirements of \<safetyclass> 'SIL-2' with the word 'kernel' in the \<id> using this search string: `sc:sil-2.*id:.*kernel`

+The search is case-insensitive.

-Nodes can also be selected by right-clicking them and choosing 'Select' in the menu.
+Nodes can also be selected by right-clicking them and choosing 'Select' in the context menu.
 This will update the regex in the search box.
-All additional nodes reachable from selected node, will be added to diagram.
+All additional nodes reachable from the selected node, will be added to diagram.

 Similarly an explicitly selected node can also be de-selected again from the right-click menu.
 It is not possible to deselect nodes that were matched with anything but a specific `<id>$`.

-**Note**: the Visual ReqM2 specific right-click menu only works in `svg` mode.
+**Note**: the Visual ReqM2 specific right-click menu only works in `svg` mode, i.e. not if the diagram is displayed as png file.

 ### Excluding nodes

-The "Excluded \<id>s" text box contains full \<id>s of nodes that are excluded, one per line.
+The "Excluded \<id>s" text box contains full \<id>s of nodes that are excluded, one \<id> per line.

 An excluded node is not shown and the and anything beyond it is not reachable from selected nodes.
-A right-click on a node opens a menu with the option to exclude the node.
+A right-click on a node opens a context menu with the option to exclude the node.

 To un-exclude the node it is necessary to delete the relevant entry in the "Excluded \<id>s" box.

-It is possible to exclude all nodes with \<status>rejected\</status> with the `exclude rejected` checkbox.
+It is possible to exclude all nodes with \<status>rejected\</status> with the `exclude rejected` checkbox (this is the default).

 ### Copy \<id> or other text from nodes to clipboard

 The right-click menu has an option that puts the \<id> on the clipboard.
+Also the fulfilledby style
+\<id>:\<doctype>:\<version> is directly available.

 This is only possible when **svg** format is in use (which is the default).

 ### Update and auto-update

-When loading an `.oreqm` file with less that 500 nodes, the full graph will be shown automatically.
+When loading an `.oreqm` file the full graph will be shown automatically, but the number of nodes is limited to the configurable number of 1000 (can be changed in settings).
-For larger graphs the `auto-opdate` option is turned off, and clicking the "Update graph" button is necessary.
+For larger graphs the `auto-opdate` option can be turned off, and clicking the "Update graph" button is necessary to update diagram (otherwise editing search criteria, exclusions or doctype filters will trigger a redraw).

 The underlying graph generation tool, "Graphviz/viz.js" is limited in how big graphs it can render, and processing time also grows with graph size.